Venting Your Plumbing

 All drainage pipes coming from all fixtures in the house like sinks, basins, tubs, and toilets are connected to the stack.
 Each fixture has its own size pipe.
 Toilets need 4 inch drainage pipes, sinks are connected with 1.5 inch drainage pipe, basins are typically connected with minimum 1.25 inch pipe, stand alone showers and tubs are usually connected with 2 inch pipe.

 All drainage pipes are equipped with a P trap.
 You can see it if you look under your sink.
-Check the picture to your right.
+Check the pictures below.
 The P trap is a water trap.
 The water in the trap prevents gases from the sewer going in to your house.
 But again, this can only happen at atmospheric pressure.
 If there is a pressure build up due to inadequate venting the gas can get through the water barrier, and as I said before, that water can also be sucked out by negative pressure which can happen if someone upstairs rapidly drains a fixture.

-On the right again you will see a picture of a typical set up.
+Again, in the photos above, you will see a picture of a typical set up.
 A basin is connected to the stack well under the bottom of the basin.
 Another pipe runs off that one upward, well above the basin to the vent pipe.
 All your fixtures should be connected to it.
 Sometimes in bathrooms the toilet and tub or shower are wet vented through the basin drain which in turn is connected to the vent stack.
 Toilets and stand alone showers should be as close to the main stack as possible.
 But with adequate venting and slop longer runs are possible.

 So what do you do if your house has not been properly vented and you are getting strange smells and noises coming from your drain pipes?
 The only rational answer is to add proper venting.
 If the entire house needs to be done then unless you have done this sort of thing before and don’t need this article, call a good reliable plumber.